scaffold-eth/create-eth/contributors/TEMPLATING.md

 and ends without new lines`;
 ```

 If you do this, however, prettier will try to indent the backtick.
-To avoid that you can see I've added a bunch of `// prettier-ignore`s before the template strings.
+To avoid that you can see We've added a bunch of `// prettier-ignore`s before the template strings.

 # Args files